-Will Business Force Michigan to Increase its Renewable Energy Targets?
+Will Business Demand Michigan Increase its Renewable Energy?

 Sustainable practices are becoming more the norm as manufacturing and other businesses are demanding access to renewable energy.
 General Mills has publically announced a sustainable energy policy.
 Their goal was to reduce consumption and utilize renewable energy sources such as wind, solar and biomass to helping the company minimize its environmental footprint.
 Fiat Chrysler Automobiles has embraced a comprehensive sustainability governance model that assures the principles of sustainability are an integral part of their development process.